Confraternity: Activities

 The religiosity of the members and their desire for a personal reward in the afterlife were reflected in confraternity activities, such as assisting with burials by donating burial robes or monetary payment, attending the burial mass, volunteering in the local hospitals, organization of and participation in religious feast days, giving dowries for local orphans, selling and preparing bread used for local religious holidays, escorting the condemned during the inquisition, burying the dead during epidemics and other charitable acts as deemed appropriate by the confraternity members or parish priest.
 Society could not function strictly through government programs because there was also a need to take care of matters such as burials, and provide for the poor and indigent.
 While governments maintained programs to handle these needs, they were better managed by lay organizations or the "neighbor helping neighbor" theory.

 Examples

 The term may have other meanings:

 The Confraternity of the Immaculate Conception is a renowned lay Marian apostolate in the Philippines known for administering the Grand Marian Procession parade on the Feast of the Immaculate Conception.

 The Confraternity of the Blessed Sacrament is an example of an Anglo-Catholic confraternity established in the Church of England which has spread to many places within the Anglican Communion of churches.

 Members of The Augustana Confraternity, which is in the Lutheran tradition, "devote themselves to the teachings of Holy Scripture and to the elucidation of those teachings in the Confessional writings of the Lutheran Church, particularly the Small Catechism."

+On October 23, 2025, King Charles III was given the title Royal Confrater of the Papal Basilica of Saint Paul Outside the Walls during a state visit to the Vatican.
+Then, King Charles III established Pope Leo XIV as Papal Confrater of St. George's Chapel in Windsor Castle.